-Motivational speeches are delivered to give you the courage to move forward so you can achieve your dreams.
-One can find thousands of excuses not to move, to procrastinate, to sabotage oneself.
+Motivational speeches give people the courage to move forward and achieve their dreams.
+One can find thousands of excuses not to move, to procrastinate, or to sabotage oneself.

-A motivational speech can help you make the first step, the second step, the third, and more steps until you gain momentum and fly.
+A motivational speech can help your audience make the first step, the second step, the third, and more steps until you gain momentum and fly.

 Not all motivational speeches are equal.
 Some motivational speeches resonate more than others.
 Some motivational speeches are shared, while most are forgotten.

 I want to help you get motivated.
 I want you to muster the courage to make your dreams real.
 I started my motivational speaking career in 2004.
 Since then, I discovered some secrets that will help you appreciate a motivational speech and help you prepare to deliver a great one.